Susan Olsen

-Susan Marie Olsen (born August 14, 1961) is an American actress and former radio host.
+Susan Marie Olsen (born August 14, 1961) is an American actress and former radio personality.
 Olsen is known for her role as Cindy Brady, the youngest Brady child in the sitcom The Brady Bunch for the full run of the show, from 1969 to 1974.

 Early life

 Olsen was born in Santa Monica, California, to Lawrence and DeLoice Olsen, the youngest of four children.
-Her siblings are: Larry (23 years older), Christopher (15 years older), and Diane (5 years older).
-Christopher was also a child actor whose most prominent role may be in the 1956 feature film The Man Who Knew Too Much (1956).

-Susan Olsen really did have a lisp.
-That feature was real, and Olsen worked hard to overcome the speech impediment throughout her life.
-Olsen's role as the youngest Brady followed her after she left the series, and she was often teased for portraying the sometimes-annoying character.
-She graduated from William H. Taft High School in Woodland Hills, California in 1979.
+Olsen graduated from William H. Taft High School in Woodland Hills, California in 1979.

 Acting career

 Early roles and The Brady Bunch

 Olsen landed a number of supporting roles in television, most notably in Ironside, Gunsmoke, and Julia, and appeared in the Elvis Presley movie The Trouble With Girls (1968) as a squeaky-clean singer in a singing contest.

-At just under age eight, Olsen was cast as Cindy Brady on The Brady Bunch.
+At just under age eight, Olsen was cast as Cindy Brady on The Brady Bunch (1969–1974).
 As an adult, Olsen has said that portraying Cindy made friendships difficult for her as a child.
 She most disliked the season two "tattletale" episode, in which Cindy incessantly tattles on her siblings.
 Because of the episode, she was shunned by real-life peers, who did not understand the difference between actors and their characters.
-Olsen has appeared in all Brady Bunch reunion movies with the exception of A Very Brady Christmas (1988), which was filmed when she and her first husband Steve Ventimiglia were on their honeymoon.
+She was also the voice of Cindy in the ABC Saturday morning cartoon The Brady Kids (1972–1974).
+Olsen has appeared in all Brady Bunch reunion movies and specials with the exception of A Very Brady Christmas (1988), which was filmed when she and her first husband Steve Ventimiglia were on their honeymoon.
 In that movie, Cindy Brady was played by actress Jennifer Runyon.
-Olsen reprised her role as Cindy Brady in the short-lived CBS spin-off series The Bradys.
+Olsen has openly acknowledged that she felt Cindy Brady was presented as too stupid throughout the time she played her, though she could adapt to it, with her mother encouraging her that the role was also cute.

 In 2005, VH1 ranked her No. 34 in The 100 Greatest Kid Stars of television and film.
 In 2007, Olsen and her fellow cast members were honored with the TV Pop Culture Award on the TV Land Awards, one of the few awards The Brady Bunch has ever won.

 As a teen, Olsen was the spokesgirl for Sindy doll, made by Marx Toys from the mid-1970s.
 As an adult, Olsen moved into the graphic design business and in 1998 briefly marketed a brand of glow-in-the-dark shoes for Converse.
 She also worked as a talk show host at the Los Angeles radio station KLSX from 1995 to 1996 with Ken Ober, and co-hosted and co-wrote another radio show with comedian Allan Havey at Comedy World in 2000.